nivbhaskhar/UnPuzzled/README.md

 # UnPuzzled
-A Jigsaw Puzzle solver using AI
+A jigsaw puzzle solver using AI